Have you ever wondered to what extent the two sides of your body mirror each other?

 Why do we get pains often on just one side of the body?

-According to Ayurveda, the left side of the body is completely different than the right side, and, while I know it sounds strange, emphasizing the left side for rest and sleep offers some time tested wisdom for very real health and longevity benefits.
+According to Ayurveda, the left side of the body is completely different than the right side.
+While I know it may sound strange, there is both time-tested wisdom and exciting new science that emphasizes the left side for rest, sleep, and very real health and longevity benefits.

-Join me as we investigate this old Ayurvedic concept and see if it still holds water today.
+Join me as we investigate this ancient Ayurvedic concept and see if it still holds water today.

 7 Reasons to Try Sleeping on Your Left Side